-The verinice server runs as an application on an Apache Tomcat 6 application server .
+The verinice server runs as an application on an Apache Tomcat 6 or 7 application server.
 It uses the package tomcat6 from the CentOS or Red Hat Enterprise Linux repository.

 The verinice server also works fine with other application servers – however this is not tested by SerNet.